stefanprodan/kustomizer/docs/install.md

 # Install

-The Kustomizer CLI is available as a binary executable for all major platforms, the binaries can be downloaded form GitHub [release page](https://github.com/stefanprodan/kustomizer/releases).
+The Kustomizer CLI is available as a binary executable for all major platforms, the binaries can be downloaded from GitHub [releases](https://github.com/stefanprodan/kustomizer/releases).

 === "Install with brew"